 Anthony Lakes

-We’ll end this section in Eastern Oregon at Anthony Lakes, a 1,000-acre ski area with three lifts, 21 runs, a terrain park full of features, and cat skiing through untracked powder.
+We’ll end this section in Eastern Oregon at Anthony Lakes, an 1,100-acre ski area with three lifts, 21 runs, a terrain park full of features, and cat skiing through untracked powder.
 Adult tickets are $50, while there are discounts for students and military.
 Anthony Lakes’ best deal is on Thursday with $30 lift tickets.
-The ski resorts offers some fun programs, like the Save Our Sanity (SOS) promotion that’s designed specifically for families with non-skiing infants and toddlers.
+The ski resort offers some fun programs, like the Save Our Sanity (SOS) promotion, designed specifically for families with non-skiing infants and toddlers.
 An SOS ticket can be used alternatively by one parent at any time so they can enjoy some ski time and save on one-day tickets.
 Staying at one of its lodging partners also gets guests 10% off a lift ticket.

 Idaho